Helping you grow closer to God

 Now, notice three questions.
 Three answers.
 But there’s a few things that the Holy Spirit has put in here that gives some insight.
 In questions one and two, He says, “Do you love Me” Agapaō.
 It means, it’s, remember the John 3:16, the agape love?
 The selfless, unconditional, that no-matter-what-way that God loves us…

 And so Jesus asked, “So, really?
 Do you love Me more than these other men?”
 And Peter has learned a lesson.
-He said, “I love you.”
+He said, “I love You.”
 Fond, deep friendship, affection.
 So He repeats it, “Do you love Me?”
 Agapaō.
 “Do you love Me with an agape, total commitment, selfless love that would never cave in under any circumstances?”
-And Peter responds, “Phileo – I love you.”
+And Peter responds, “Phileo – I love You.”
+And each time, then He gives him an assignment.

 We think the sexual sins are bad, yes.
 Financial sins are bad.
 I don’t think there’s a sin that can ever be greater than to betray someone.
 And that’s what our leader did and he got restored and reinstated.